 Joe is one of the founders of Starfire Energy.
-He switched its emphasis from solar energy to ammonia fuel in 2016 and led the business and technology development from that time until he handed off the CEO role to JohnLoPorto in 2021.
-He is currently Starfire Energy’s Chief Technology Officer and Chairman of its Board of Directors.
+He switched its emphasis from solar energy to ammonia fuel in 2016 and leads the business and technology development.
+He is currently Starfire Energy’s Chief Executive Officer and Chairman of its Board of Directors.

 Joe received an M.S. and Ph.D. in Applied Physics from Colorado School of Mines and a B.S. in both Physics and Physical Education from the University of Alaska – Fairbanks.
 While he lived in Fairbanks he also took up cross country skiing and hang gliding, and served as a volunteer firefighter and emergency medical technician in Chena-Goldstream Fire and Rescue.
 He currently enjoys jogging, gardening, and making home-made wines.

-Jennifer’s enthusiasm for all things ammonia fuel won her a seat on the Ammonia Energy Association’s Board of Directors.
+Jennifer’s enthusiasm for all things ammonia fuel won her a seat on the Ammonia Energy Association’s Board of Directors and executive team as Treasurer of the organization.
 She chairs the Public Perception Committee, Leads the History & Safety Working Group, and participates on the Standards Committee.

 For fun, Jennifer enjoys making the company’s videos and conceptualizing infographics.
 Keeping 3D skills active, Jennifer makes silver jewelry, often with gemstones set in the pieces.
 Jennifer has done movie set design and acted in a short film that was nominated for awards so she now has her own IMDB page.